NishitaErvantikar9/Greycells/README.md

 - Both are responsive.
 Both are done with basic HTML, CSS , Javascript and Bootstrap.
 No other libraries used.
-- Both are Full stack, that is a form on submission will go to any database we attach to.
+- Both are Full stack, that is , the contact us form on submission will go to any database we attach to.
 AWS is in our case.
 - Both are SEO friendly too.

 > Any changes in the second one, can be made according to what you like.